The New Year has arrived and some businesses have already set their goals for 2019.

 With A/B testing, you get to qualify the success rate of your ideas and collaborate the strongest elements to create the ultimate campaign for improved results.

-So in 2018, stop gambling on your intentions and take the time to run two versions and calculate best possible long term project.
+So in 2019, stop gambling on your intentions and take the time to run two versions and calculate the best possible long term project.

-Don’t forget to share these B2B lead generation ideas in your friends.
+Don’t forget to share these B2B lead generation ideas with your friends.

 Ant Musker is a content writer at Whoisvisiting.com who is also involved in marketing activities including email, social and SEO.
 He has various experience in sales and marketing environments, working for startup companies and in the PR industry.